 The course will cover the collection of text data with webscraping techniques, text preprocessing, dictionaries and descriptive analysis of texts, as well as supervised and unsupervised learning methods to classify the content of text corpora.

-This session dives into doing text analysis and teaches you how to describe whole collections of text as well as how to apply dictionaries to learn more about texts.
+This is a first introductory session to inform students what the course covers and discuss the fundamentals of using text as data.
+The second part dives into doing text analysis and teaches students how to describe whole collections of text as well as how to apply dictionaries to learn more about texts.

-This session will cover classification of texts into unknown categories based on the clustering of text.
+The first session will cover classification of texts into known categories with previously coded training data.
+The second session classification of texts into unknown categories based on the clustering of text.

 After each session, you will receive an exercise sheet with tasks based on the previous session.
 These will be accompanied by five lab sessions (dates and times to be determined in the first class).
 For credit, all classes and labs should be attended, and exercise sheets completed.